StackExchange/dnscontrol/docs/_providers/name.com.md

 # Name.com Provider

 ## Configuration

-In your credentials file you must provide your name.com api username and access token:
+To use this provider, add an entry to `creds.json` with `TYPE` set to `NAMEDOTCOM` along with your name.com API username and access token:

+Example:

 ```json
 {